Judge tosses suit over ‘race-norming’ in NFL dementia tests

 “We are deeply concerned that the Court’s proposed solution is to order the very parties who created this discriminatory system to negotiate a fix,” said lawyer Cyril V. Smith, who represents ex-players Kevin Henry and Najeh Davenport.
 “The class of Black former players whom we represent must have a seat at the table and a transparent process.”

 The demographic factors that doctors consider during testing for dementia often include race.
-If so, lawyers say, the testing assumes that Black athletes start with worse cognitive functioning than white people — which means it’s harder for them to show a deficit and qualify for awards.
+If so, lawyers say, the testing assumes that Black athletes start with worse cognitive functioning than white people — which means it’s harder for them to show a deficit.
 Both Henry and Davenport were denied awards but would have qualified had they been white, according to their lawsuit.

 Smith hoped to learn the scope of the problem through discovery as the lawsuit progressed, but the dismissal by Senior U.S. District Judge Anita B. Brody in Pennsylvania means he may never know how many Black players lost out on payments because of the practice.

+An NFL spokesperson did not immediately return messages seeking comment.
+The players’ lead lawyer, Christopher Seeger, said the practice is not mandated by the settlement but is left the discretion of the testing physicians.

+“We have also opposed appeals filed by the NFL, supporting former players and physicians who found the application of such adjustments were inappropriate,” Seeger said in a statement.

-Brody has steered the litigation since the first suits were filed in 2011, alleging that the NFL had long hidden what it knew about the link between concussions and brain injuries.
-The judge also ordered secret negotiations then that led to the surprise settlement of the case — long before discovery or trial — in 2013.
+Brody has managed the litigation since 2011, when the first players sued alleging the NFL had long hidden what it knew about the link between concussions and brain injuries.
+The judge also steered secret negotiations then that led to the surprise settlement of the case — long before discovery or trial — in 2013.

 The settlement fund has so far paid more than $765 million to retired players for neurocognitive problems linked to NFL concussions, including about $335 million for dementia.
 Payments are expected to top $1 billion long before the 65-year settlement plan ends.